Current Size: 100%

 - Disseminate information of interest to students in the Graduate School of Arts and Sciences,

 - Organize, promote, and conduct activities beneficial to graduate student life,

-- Recommend graduate students for appointment to faculty and university committees.
+- Recommend graduate students for university committees.

 Membership & Organization